pschool-in/curriculum/content/science/safety-3.md

 ### Sharp items and glasswares

-Handling glassware and sharp items are more important because very easily it causes injuries very easily.
+Handling glassware and sharp items is more important because it causes injuries very easily.
 So we should handle them with precaution.

 ## Group: Road Safety Vs. Fire Safety